bloominstituteoftechnology/responsive-web-design-I/README.md

 * [ ] Create a tablet and mobile version of the services page from previous projects
 * [ ] Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a copy of all your contents in a new folder named "mobile-first" to keep it separate

+NOTE: I am still studying and taking notes on all the great material that you have provided me with.
+It is a lot to go through.
+I'll have this completed tonight but I want to be thorough.